 Jane worked for MTV as their Street Team reporter in 2007 and for years was a regular contributor on Fox News, MSNBC and CNN.

 As Nebraska State Director of the SEIU Change That Works Project in 2008–2010, she brought together leaders from advocacy, faith groups, doctors, farmers, ranchers, and small businesses to secure a key vote for passage of the Affordable Care Act.

 Jane has a B.A. in religious studies from Stetson University and an M.A. in international training and education from American University.
 She served as an elected Hastings School Board Member and currently serves on the boards of Our Revolution, Equation Campaign, Jane Fonda PAC and the Rural Democracy Initiative.

-Jane Kleeb lives in rural Nebraska with her husband Scott, three daughters and their three-legged dog.
+She currently lives in rural Nebraska with her husband Scott and three daughters– Kora, Maya, and Willa.